e85th/macros/README.md

   - `:my-hours` by itself would generate a call to `.setMyHours`
   - By specifying `"setHours"` in the tuple the method call will be `.setHours`
 * Properties are set in the order specified in the `:setters` vector.
-* If the map does not have a non-nil value for a key then the corresponding setter is not invoked.
+* If the map does not have a a key then the corresponding setter is not invoked.
-  - Behind the scenes, the macro uses `if-some`.
+  - Behind the scenes, the macro uses a series of `if` statements.
 See tests for expansion.
+* Keys not specified in `:setters` are ignored.
 * Generated code should *not* generate reflection warnings.

 Copyright © 2019 E85th